Skip to main content

 To report dividends:

-Navigate to the Life & Income > Income TQ section on the left side and click Yes next to the statement I receive dividend income.
+2. Navigate to the Life & Income > Other Sources TQ section on the left side and click Yes next to the statement: I receive dividend income.

 Reporting carried interest while working in private equity

-Navigate to the Life & Income > Basic information TQ section on the left side and click Yes next to the statement I have investments.
+2. Navigate to the Life & Income > Income Sources TQ section and click Yes next to the statement: I have investments.

 Reporting the stock sale